-Beginning in February 1973, the Royal Canadian Mint engaged in a novel program for the government of then-Prime Minister Pierre Elliott Trudeau: the coins struck to commemorate the 1976 Summer Olympics would also help finance the massive undertaking.
+As athletes were gearing up for the 1976 Summer Olympics, the Royal Canadian Mint also began a novel program for the government of prime minister Pierre Elliott Trudeau: the coins to struck in honour of the 1976 Summer Olympics would also help finance the massive undertaking.

-The plan was to have 30 coins, including 28 silver pieces in denominations of $5 and $10 as well as two gold coins.
-It would the first time the Mint issued coins in the denominations of $5 and $10.
+Beginning in February 1973, the Mint planned to produce 30 coins, including 28 silver pieces in denominations of $5 and $10 plus two gold coins.
+It was the first time the Mint issued coins in denominations of $5 and $10.

 The seven series were:

-- Olympic Motifs;
+- Olympic motifs;

-- Early Canadian Sports;
+- early Canadian sports;

-- Olympic Track and Field Sports;
+- Olympic track and field sports;

-- Olympic Water Sports;
+- Olympic water sports;

-- Olympic Team and Body Contact Sports; and
+- Olympic team and body contact sports; and

-- Olympic Souvenirs.
+- Olympic souvenirs.